sugimotot/btsdoc-portal/developers/apis/api_restrictions.md

 ***

+## Accessing Named API via HTTP

+You can use the name of the APIs when calling,

+    curl --data '{"jsonrpc": "2.0", "params": ["history", "get_account_history", ["1.2.31489", "1.11.0", 10, "1.11.0"]], "method": "call", "id": 10}' http://testgraphene:8090/rpc

+If the API is restricted, specify the credentials using standard HTTP Headers,

+    curl -u bytemaster:supersecret --data '{"jsonrpc": "2.0", "params": ["history", "get_account_history", ["1.2.31489", "1.11.0", 10, "1.11.0"]], "method": "call", "id": 10}' http://testgraphene:8090/rpc

+When you use WS, use like below to prevent unnecessary round trips (login, query API number, call function)

+    wscat -c ws://bytemaster:supersecret@testgraphene:8090

+#### Needs the following FC library PRs to work

+Add access to HTTP request headers in websocket_connection bitshares/bitshares-fc#1

+Replace the call to get_api_by_name bitshares/bitshares-fc#2

+It also preserve:

+- Same default api access permissions
+- Possibility to use numbers to specify the API
+- Default API numbers (database = 0, login = 1)
+- Old ws mechanics => connect / login / query api number / call

+***

 ## Login In

 The `login_api` class implements the bottom layer of the RPC API.
 All other APIs must be requested from this API.